In the wake of the pandemic, remote work is here to stay.

 Using the PandaDoc document editor, you can start from a blank page and generate custom sales collateral, contracts, forms, and much more.

-When using a platform like Dropbox Sign (formerly HelloSign), this documentation must be created offline — typically in a word processing tool — and then uploaded as a PDF for final review and preparation.
-With PandaDoc, everything happens in one place.
+When using a platform like Dropbox Sign, this documentation must be created offline — typically in a word processing tool — and then uploaded as a PDF for final review and preparation.

 But that doesn’t mean that you need to reinvent the wheel each time you want to send a sales document.
-Import a document that you already use, modify it to taste, and save it as a template for fast and easy duplication.

-Dropbox Sign (formerly HelloSign) allows you to do the same thing, but you only get somewhere between 5 and 15 templates unless you’re willing to pay enterprise pricing.
+Plus you only get somewhere between 5 and 15 templates unless you’re willing to pay enterprise pricing.

 With PandaDoc, it’s just that easy.

-02. SignNow
+2. SignNow

 HelloSign alternatives: SignNow